Sviatko124/WebRat/README.md

 - Only tested on Kali Linux and Linux Mint
 - GUI requires X11 libraries
 - The compilation process takes a while (around 5 minutes) because it needs to compile and link the GUI library, which includes C bindings for graphical functionality.
+- May contain bugs, I haven't had the time to thoroughly test the program.

 ## Technical Setup